Huawei P20 Vs. Mate 10: New Phone Series Features Focus On Younger User

 — The Verge (@verge) March 19, 2018

-Yu said of the new Huawei P phones:
+Yu said of the new Huawei P phones,

 “But [with the] P series we care more about establishing new design and a new camera – [we’re] especially focused on the camera.